Priority Levels – Urgent vs Important. How Dooster Project Manager Helps You Sort Your Tasks

-His Urgent vs Important 2 x 2 matrix shown right classifies tasks as urgent and non-urgent on one axis, and important or non-important on the other axis.
+His Urgent vs Important 2 x 2 matrix shown above classifies tasks as urgent and non-urgent on one axis, and important or non-important on the other axis.

 Background to the Urgent vs Important principle

-While we do not subscribe to any one Time Management “ideology” eg David Allen’s Get Things Done – which admittedly has some great ideas – we did decide to follow the non-urgent vs important approach to setting priorities.
+While designing Dooster we do not subscribe to any one Time Management “ideology” eg David Allen’s Get Things Done – which has some great ideas – we did decide to follow the non-urgent vs important approach to setting priorities.